failsafe-lib/failsafe.dev/faqs.md

 ## Why is CircuitBreakerOpenException not being handled?

-As with `TimeoutExceededException` described above, if you configure specific [result or failure handlers][FailurePolicy] you may need to ensure that `CircuitBreakerOpenException` is configured to be handled.
+As with `TimeoutExceededException` described above, if you configure specific [result or failure handlers][FailurePolicyBuilder] you may need to ensure that `CircuitBreakerOpenException` is configured to be handled.

-[FailurePolicy]: {{ site.url }}/javadoc/net/jodah/failsafe/FailurePolicy.html

 {% include common-links.html %}